Turkey mourns tens of thousands of deaths, surrounded by ruins from last year's earthquake - ExBulletin

 Hatay, located between the Mediterranean Sea and the Syrian border, was the hardest hit of the 11 southern provinces hit by the 7.8 magnitude earthquake.
 Including the 6,000 people killed in neighboring Syria, the earthquake caused more than 59,000 deaths.

-He will also help hand over completed houses to survivors, then spend the rest of the week visiting other towns in the earthquake zone.
+In a social media post, Erdogan said the losses caused by the disaster continue to burn our hearts as brightly as on the first day, adding: Thank God our nation passed this painful and historic ordeal.

-Opposition politicians are also visiting the region in droves, with Republican People's Party leader Ozgur Ozel attending commemorations in Hatay before heading to Gaziantep and Kahramanmaras.
+Opposition politicians are also visiting the region, with Republican People's Party leader Özgur Ozel attending commemorations in Hatay before heading to Gaziantep and Kahramanmaras.

+Schools were closed for the day in many earthquake-affected provinces.
+In Malatya, the governor banned all marches or other public demonstrations outside of officially sanctioned events for three days.

+Associated Press journalist Mucahit Ceylan in Antakya, Turkey, contributed to this report.

 |